US and Russia begin talks on Ukraine crisis | DW | 10.01.2022

 The West is concerned that Russia's massing of troops and military hardware near the border with Ukraine could lead to an invasion.
 Moscow has denied that is the intention.

-The Kremlin is seeking assurances that over any potential NATO expansion eastwards and that Ukraine will never be given membership to the military alliance.
+The Kremlin is seeking assurances that NATO will no longer expand eastward and that Ukraine will never be given membership to the military alliance.

 Washington has made clear that many of those demands are non-starters.
 On Sunday, Russia dampened optimism about a possible resolution.